 Let’s first list down the basic questions related to “Effective Writing Skills”: Continue reading →

-August 29th, 2016 — How to be a good tester, Soft skills for testers, Testing Tips and resources
+August 29th, 2016 — Soft Skills For Testers, Testing Tips and Resources

 We all have goals.
 We all want to do more and be more.
 There are many ways to be successfully, but the most important one is also the simplest – you have to get things done.